February 10, 2011

 5. It will almost always be outshone by people with premium or tailor designed themes and blogs.

 In other words a free blog theme will mean you have to compromise in some way.

 Then there are the more commercial or premium blog themes that you can pay for.
 They often come with an option for a standard theme, only for use on one site, or a developer theme which allows you to use it for many sites.
 For this blog I use the Themify – Bloggie Theme.

 I am very impressed with both the flexibility of this theme and the support you get when you come across something that baffles you.
 The team responds quickly and updates are made pretty frequently to add new features and to improve and develop the theme.
 I would highly recommend you have a look at them if you wish to have a professional looking flexible theme.

 Other blog themes that I would recommend are WooThemes – Premium WordPress Templates.
-I particularly like Skeptical – it’s a free theme too.
+There’s some nice free themes here.
 The other ones you can buy as a single theme or pay for access to all of them.
-Some funky and contemporary designs here.
+Some funky and contemporary designs too.

 Of course once you have installed a blog theme you don’t have to stick with it.
 It is easy to install and preview different ones with your content and most theme sites have demos so you can get a feel for how your blog will look.